 - Food and Cooking

-Electric Smokers Use Real Wood Chips For Smoking No Need To Soak The Wood Chips
+Electric Smokers Use Real Wood Chips for Smoking No Need to Soak the Chips

 Put chips in the chip tray and that’s it, no lighter fluid or waiting on the charcoal to get hot.
 No more soaking wood chips and storing chunks of wood for charcoal smokers.
 The electric smoker produces smoke by heating up the wood chips, which are placed close to the heating element.